Corporate ethics

 - Data Ethics Board: we have set up a Data Ethics Board to examine data processing operations based on objectifiable values.
 The Board, chaired by the Head of Group Communications & Responsibility, examines specific application scenarios from day-to-day business.
 The Board consists of representatives from HR, Customer Care, Data Analytics and Mobile Solutions for Business Customers.
 In the year under review, the Board met four times to review current cases according to ethical criteria.
 This number may seem small.
 However, Swisscom generally has few cases that raise ethical questions.
 Our business models and services are fundamentally not data-based.
 Data ethics principles are already being taken into consideration by development teams.
 This leaves very few complex cases for the Data Ethics Board to look at in depth.

 - Transparency and dialogue: we value and seek contact with the public.
 We maintain open dialogue with interested stakeholder groups on specific topics relating to our core business.
 Swisscom employees have the option of anonymously reporting suspected unfair business practices via a publicly accessible whistle-blowing platform.
 The reports are processed according to a defined process.
-The Chairman of the Board of Directors, the Head of the audit & ESG Reporting Committee, the CEO, the CFO and the responsible member of the Group Executive Board are informed about reports in a timely manner and anonymously.
-The audit Committee receives quarterly updates from VR-IA on the status of audit activities in the event of serious reports.
+The Chairman of the Board of Directors, the Head of the Audit & ESG Reporting Committee, the CEO, the CFO and the responsible member of the Group Executive Board are informed about reports in a timely manner and anonymously.
+The Audit Committee receives quarterly updates from VR-IA on the status of audit activities in the event of serious reports.

 - Responsible data handling: data-based applications and services provide opportunities for society, for the economy and for us as a company.
 We are aware of the trust our customers place in us when it comes to the handling of data.
 That is why we have set up a data governance procedure.
 This formulates measures and processes to systematically establish and promote a responsible data culture.
 The aim is to ensure that Swisscom processes data in a legally compliant and legitimate manner.
 This is also an example of how we are involving ourselves in the socio-political discourse surrounding the public availability of data (see ‘Data protection’).